Chevrolet Caprice: 1975–1976

 "Landau" model was also introduced in 1975, and was primarily an appearance package.
 Carried over unchanged into 1976, the Landau featured a choice of special paint colors, sports-styled dual remote outside rear-view mirrors, color-keyed wheel covers, a landau vinyl roof (with chrome band across the roof), a vinyl bodyside molding insert, and pinstriping.
 Inside there were color-keyed seat belts and floor mats.
 Fender and dashboard emblems rounded out the package.
-With minor changes, the Landau would be carried over into the 1977-era coupe models.
+With minor changes, the Landau model would be carried over into the 1977 generation coupe models.

 The 1976 Caprice Classic marked the sixth and final year of a body style introduced for the 1971 model year.
 1976 models weighed approximately 4314 lb and was 222.9 in long, growing considerably from the 1971s 4040 lb and 216.8 in length.
 Only minor changes were made for 1976, including an eggcrate grille similar to that of the 1976 Cadillac Calais/DeVille/Fleetwood flanked by new rectangular headlights, along with revised exterior and interior trimmings.
 Engine options remained virtually unchanged with the 350 two-barrel remained standard in everywhere but California where the 350 four-barrel was standard.
 The only change was the 350 four-barrel was available in sedans and coupes nationwide and rated at 165 hp.
 The dual exhaust equipped 454 increased 10 hp, rated at 225 hp and was still unavailable in California.
 Also available was the 180 hp four-barrel 400 V8 standard on wagons and optional on all other models.
 This was the final year for the big block 454 V8 to be offered, along with hardtop body styles and the clam shell-tailgate design for the station wagon.
 The 1976 4-door hardtop Sport Sedan was the last pillarless model offered by Chevrolet; it was offered in both the Caprice Classic and Impala series.
 All subsequent Caprice passenger cars were pillared sedans and coupes.